History of accounting: Roman Empire

 Records of cash, commodities, and transactions were kept scrupulously by military personnel of the Roman army.
 An account of small cash sums received over a few days at the fort of Vindolanda circa AD 110 shows that the fort could compute revenues in cash on a daily basis, perhaps from sales of surplus supplies or goods manufactured in the camp, items dispensed to slaves such as cervesa (beer) and clavi caligares (nails for boots), as well as commodities bought by individual soldiers.
 The basic needs of the fort were met by a mixture of direct production, purchase and requisition; in one letter, a request for money to buy 5,000 modii (measures) of braces (a cereal used in brewing) shows that the fort bought provisions for a considerable number of people.

-The Heroninos Archive is the name given to a huge collection of papyrus documents, mostly letters, but also including a fair number of accounts, which come from Roman Egypt in 3rd century AD.
-The bulk of the documents relate to the running of a large, private estate is named after Heroninos because he was phrontistes (Koine Greek: manager) of the estate which had a complex and standardised system of accounting which was followed by all its local farm managers.
+The Heroninos Archive is the name given to a huge collection of papyrus documents, mostly letters, but also including a fair number of accounts, which come from Roman Egypt in the 3rd century AD.
+The bulk of the documents relate to the running of a large, private estate.
+It is named after Heroninos because he was phrontistes (Koine Greek: manager) of the estate, which had a complex and standardised system of accounting which was followed by all its local farm managers.
 Each administrator on each sub-division of the estate drew up his own little accounts, for the day-to-day running of the estate, payment of the workforce, production of crops, the sale of produce, the use of animals, and general expenditure on the staff.
-This information was then summarized as pieces of papyrus scroll into one big yearly account for each particular sub-division of the estate.
+This information was then summarized on pieces of papyrus scroll into one big yearly account for each particular sub-division of the estate.
 Entries were arranged by sector, with cash expenses and gains extrapolated from all the different sectors.
 Accounts of this kind gave the owner the opportunity to take better economic decisions because the information was purposefully selected and arranged.